erhanbaris/timu/README.md

 # timu
+This is the language for what I would like to work on in the future.
+It will have many missing features but will add them when needed.
+My goal is to design a programming language that can solve many problems at compile time.

 ### General design
 At sign (@) used for compiler macros.
 There are many inbuild macros defined and user can create it is own macro.